wp-plugins/wp-retina-2x/readme.txt

 It handles two different methods to serves the images to your visitors.
 Pick the one that works best with your hosting and environment.
 WordPress Multi-site are supported as well.

-Quickstart:
+= Quickstart =

-* Set your option (for instance, you probably don't need retina images for every sizes set-up in your WP).
+1. Set your option (for instance, you probably don't need retina images for every sizes set-up in your WP).
-* Generate the retina images (required only the first time, then images are generated automatically).
+2. Generate the retina images (required only the first time, then images are generated automatically).
-* Check if it works! - if it doesn't, read the FAQ, the tutorial, and check the forums.
+3. Check if it works! - if it doesn't, read the FAQ, the tutorial, and check the forums.

 == Changelog ==

+= 1.0.0 =
+* Change: enhancement of the Retina Dashboard.
+* Change: better management of the 'issues'.
+* Change: handle images with technical problems.
+* Fix: random little fixes again.

 = 0.9.8 =
 * Change: upload is now HTML5, by drag and drop in the Retina Dashboard!